Divide-and-Conquer-Beta/dac-documentation/V6-Changelog.md

 14th May 2025
-- (Reeveli) Fixed Blue Wizards event image shadows and artwork
+- (Reeveli) Fixed Blue Wizards event image shadows and some artwork updates

 12th May 2025
 - (Medik) - Overhauled guild system